Corn muffins with a touch of honey. Doesn't that just sound like pure heaven? These muffins are filled with so much comforting flavor.

 Looking for more Muffin recipes?
 Try these favorites:

-- Prepare: Preheat the oven to 425°F. Line a 12-cup muffin tin with silicone cupcake liners or paper cupcake liners.
+- Preheat the oven to 425°F. Line a 12-cup muffin tin with silicone cupcake liners or paper cupcake liners.
 Set aside.
-In a small microwave safe bowl, melt the butter.
-Set aside or place in the fridge to cool while you prepare the rest of the batt
+In a small microwave safe bowl, melt the sticks of butter.
+Set aside or place in the fridge to cool while you prepare the rest of the batter.

-- Make Corn Muffins Batter: In the bowl of an electric mixer fitted with a paddle attachment, mix the flour, sugar, cornmeal, baking powder, and salt.
-In a separate bowl, combine the milk, melted butter, and eggs.
+- In the bowl of an electric mixer fitted with a paddle attachment, mix the flour, sugar, cornmeal, baking powder, and salt.
+In a separate bowl, combine the melted and cooled butter, milk, honey, and eggs.
 With the mixer on the lowest speed, pour the wet ingredients into the dry ones and stir until they are just blended.
-Spoon the batter into the muffin tin, filling each one to the top
+Spoon the batter into the muffin tin, filling each one to the top.

-- Bake Muffins: Bake at 425ºF for 5 minutes then lower the temperature to 350ºF for 25 minutes, or until the tops are crisp and a toothpick inserted into the center comes out clean.
-Cool slightly and remove from the pan
+- Bake at 425ºF for 5 minutes then lower the temperature to 350ºF for 25 minutes, or until the tops are crisp and a toothpick inserted into the center comes out clean.
+Cool slightly and remove from the pan.

 - Store in airtight container or ziptop storage bag at room temperature for up to one week